xaviusjohnson44/HTB-PWNS/TryHackMe/Readme.txt

-#This is a repo for shwoing of my TryHackMe learning!
+#This is a repo for showing off my TryHackMe learning!